Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Working with links

-- Using named pipes (FIFOs)
+- Utilizing named pipes (FIFOs)

-- Understanding sockets
+- Managing sockets

-- Managing device files
+- Working with device files

 - Handling special device files

-- Utilizing procfs and sysfs
+- Navigating procfs and sysfs

-Mastering Midnight Commander (MC)
+Midnight Commander (MC)

 - Customizing MC settings